CobaltScripts/.github/profile/README.md

 ## 🤝 Get Involved

-Though we don't have flagship projects currently, we welcome ideas and feedback from all members. 🚧🔧
+Though we don't have flagship projects currently, we welcome ideas and feedback from all members.

 ---

-*Happy automating! 🤖✨*
+*Happy automating!*